Tien-Cheng/ScaledYOLOv4/README.md

 ## Using as a submodule package
 ```
-## import ScaledYOLOv4 repository as submodule and checkout yolov4-large-infer branch
+## clone ScaledYOLOv4 repository as submodule and checkout yolov4-large-infer branch

 ## download desired weights with weights/get_weights.sh (weights have been re-saved to save the state_dict instead of model object)